xiuheng-wang/CPD_RCE_release/README.md

 # Riemannian Change Point Detection on Manifolds with Robust Centroid Estimation

-In this repository you can find the code to reproduce the results of the paper "Riemannian Change Point Detection on Manifolds with Robust Centroid Estimation".
+In this repository you can find the code to reproduce the results of the paper <a href="https://www.cedric-richard.fr/Articles/wang2025riemannian2.pdf">Riemannian Change Point Detection on Manifolds with Robust Centroid Estimation</a>.

 Steps: